-- A. The Board Chair shall submit a Certification of Compliance annually affirming compliance with the provisions of this policy. - B. The Charter Director shall submit a Certification of Compliance annually affirming compliance with the provisions of this policy and submit the following forms: - 1.
-Student Fee Schedule with Spend Plan - 2.
-School Fee Policy - 3.
-School Fee Waiver Policy - 4.
-Notice of Fee Waiver Criteria provided by the LEA to student's parents - C. Each school shall maintain records and submit documentation annually of: - 1.
-Number of students enrolled as of October 1 - 2.
-Number of students granted fee waivers - 3.
-Dollar amount of fees waived - 4.
-Number of students who worked in lieu of fee waivers - 5.
-Dollar amount of fees collected from students - 6.
-Dollar amount of fees collected from students for curricular activities - 7.
-Dollar amount of fees collected from students for co-curricular activities - 8.
+- A. Each school shall maintain records and submit documentation annually of the: - 1.
+Number of students granted fee waivers - 2.
+Number of students denied fee waivers - 3.
+Total dollar amount of all fees charged to the students - 4.
+Dollar amount of fees waived - 5.
+Number of students who worked in lieu of fee waivers - 6.
+Dollar amount of fees collected from students - 7.
+Dollar amount of fees collected from students for curricular activities - 8.
+Dollar amount of fees collected from students for co-curricular activities - 9.
 Dollar amount of fees collected from students for extra-curricular activities